London 2012: Tickets reallocated after cards declined

 It was moved to clarify the situation after Lord Coe, the chairman of the organising committee, told the BBC only around 100,000 seats would be put on sale in the second round.

-It said he had meant "hundreds of thousands" and details of the second process would be revealed on or before 24 June.
+It said he had meant "hundreds of thousands" and that details of the second process would be revealed on or before 24 June.

 The first ballot selected recipients at random, with thousands left disappointed.